 Architecture

 This section is about the proposed system architecture.
 The tool and the database can be included in the category of environmental past-events data sets, including information about geolocalization, physical characteristics and related impacts.
-The European Community issued a directive (2007/60/EC of 23/10/2007) on the assessment and management of flood risks; this directive consider the maintenance of a EU Database of flood events, obtained merging single states databases under a unique UE scheme.
+The European Community issued a directive (2007/60/EC of 23/10/2007) on the assessment and management of flood risks; this directive considers the maintenance of a EU Database of flood events, obtained merging single states databases under a unique UE scheme.
 The European Commission – DG Enviroment published a “Technical Support in relation to the implementation of the floods directive – A User guide to the floods reporting Schemas”, describing a detailed xml scheme with all the information needed to fulfill the directive.
 This scheme has some information tailored to the flood events but also many impacts-related information that can be considered useful also for other environmental risks.
 The proposed system architecture takes in account this experience to create a Database that should be adoptable at EU level.

 The main goals of the system can be considered: